krim404/DellXPS15-9550-OSX/10.12/Post-Install/AD-Kexts/UHD-Kexts/readme.md

 ## UHD Kexts
-This kexts have been published on insanelymac and replaces the old perl command for patching the coredisplay to enable UHD resolution.
-Only use these kexts if you've the 4K touch display.
+This kexts have been published on insanelymac and replaces the old perl command for patching the coredisplay to enable UHD resolution with the Intel GPU.
+You only require these kexts if your Dell 9550 has the 4K touch display installed.
 Uses @vit9696 lilu patching framework
 Patcher created by @PMHeart

-# WARNING - this is bugged in 10.12.5 and will result in a kernel panic!
-Use the old command instead!
+# WARNING - this can be buggy and result in a kernel panic after some time.
+We dont know why.
+The manual patching using the old command (see below) is much more reliable.

 ## Old Command
 Old command (can be used to replace these kexts):